AreTaj/sd-land-use-rag/README.md

 ## Usage

-### Stage 1: Ingesting & Auditing Data
+### Stage 1: Ingesting and Auditing Data

-The `ingest.py` script identifies and downloads Division PDFs for specific chapters of the San Diego Municipal Code.
-Run `notebooks/01_raw_pdf_inspection.ipynb` to audit these files for layout and OCR requirements.
+The `ingest.py` CLI tool identifies and downloads Division PDFs for specific chapters of the San Diego Municipal Code.
+The accompanying notebook (`01_raw_pdf_inspection.ipynb`) audits these files for layout complexity and OCR requirements.

 **Download target chapters:**
 ```bash
 python3 sd_land_use/ingest.py --chapters 11 12 13 14 15
 ```

-### Stage 2: Parsing Documents
+### Stage 2: Document Parsing

-Run `notebooks/02_document_parsing.ipynb` to extract structured text and metadata from the downloaded PDFs.
+The `02_document_parsing.ipynb` notebook extracts structured text and metadata from the downloaded PDFs.
 Output is written to `data/processed/parsed_records.jsonl`.

 ### Stage 3: Exploratory Data Analysis

-Run `notebooks/03_parsed_data_eda.ipynb` to analyze records for data quality and citation density, informing the cleaning strategy.
+The `03_parsed_data_eda.ipynb` notebook analyzes parsed records for data quality and citation density, informing the downstream cleaning strategy.

-### Stage 4: Cleaning & Chunking
+### Stage 4: Cleaning and Chunking

-Run `notebooks/04_data_cleaning_and_chunking.ipynb` to remove noise, normalize legal identifiers, and segment text into overlapping chunks that preserve citation context.
+The `04_data_cleaning_and_chunking.ipynb` notebook removes noise, normalizes legal identifiers, and segments text into overlapping chunks that preserve citation context.

 ### Stage 5: Vector Store Ingestion

-Run `notebooks/05_vector_store_ingestion.ipynb` to generate embeddings for the semantic chunks and initialize a persistent ChromaDB vector store.
+The `05_vector_store_ingestion.ipynb` notebook generates embeddings for the semantic chunks and persists them to a ChromaDB vector store.

 ### Stage 6: Advanced Retrieval Enhancement

-Run `notebooks/06_advanced_retrieval_enhancement.ipynb` to transition to a professional two-stage pipeline:
+The `06_advanced_retrieval_enhancement.ipynb` notebook implements a professional two-stage retrieval pipeline:
 1. **Hybrid Search**: Merging Neural (Semantic) and BM25 (Keyword) results via Reciprocal Rank Fusion.
 2. **Neural Reranking**: Utilizing a Cross-Encoder to validate and re-sort candidates for maximum precision.